January's Birthstone: Celebrate Garnet

 The lighter, sparkling bright pinks can resemble pink sapphires.
 They were believed to attract romance and cure broken hearts.

 Though they are tough, special care must be taken, as some varieties can chip.
 If you’re wearing yours as a ring, look for a setting that protects the gem with metal.
 Also avoid steaming, abrupt temperature changes, and acids, which may damage gems.
-The best advice is to use a mild dish soap and warm water.
+To clean garnet, the best advice is to use a mild dish soap and warm water.

-For more jewelry care and cleaning tips, check out AGTA’s consumer website.
+For more jewelry care and cleaning tips, check out AGTA’s webpage on garnet.